Skip to main content

 Permit2 and Cross-Chain Intents

-The SignatureTransfer mode is a natural fit for ERC-7683 cross-chain intents.
-In those systems, a user signs an intent describing what they want (a token on a destination chain, for example), and a solver fills the intent by moving the user's tokens on the source chain.
+In ERC-7683 cross-chain intent systems, a user signs an intent describing what they want, a token on a destination chain, for example, and a solver fills the intent by moving the user's tokens on the source chain.
 The solver does not need a standing allowance; it needs one-shot authorization, which is exactly what SignatureTransfer provides.

 What's Next: Permit3 and Beyond